How does our inner drive liberate in life: by a job or profession?

 Only because her brother had immense trust and worked for it.

-She made a point that trust is essential everywhere, we had fewer airplanes in the past but we have more now because people trusted different tastes of flying.
-Marketing itself drives various tastes in public and that follows innovation.
+She made a point that trust is essential everywhere, we had fewer sanitary pads in the past but we have more now because people trusted different experiences of various kinds of pads.
+Marketing itself drives various experiences in public and that follows innovation.

-“Marketing is just a very small fragment of human psychology,” she added.
+“Marketing is just a very small fragment of human psychology and reasoning,” she added.

-Once she said when we become bigger as a company or organization we stop innovation, we stop studying people so our products and services become mundane and obsolete very quickly.
+As said by Dr. Cialdini, when we become bigger as a company or organization we stop innovation, we stop studying and asking people so our products and services become mundane and obsolete very quickly.

 She said that she wasn’t only a marketing officer, she was also a co-founder of her sanitary pad company.